 A differential controller senses the temperature at the flat plate and at the bottom of the tank.
 When the flat plate is 6 degrees F warmer, the pumps turn on.
 When the temperatures are equal the pumps turn off.The pumps are small, fractional horsepower units that cost pennies per day to operate.
 We have an electric resistance backup element for prolonged cloudy periods.

 In Dec 2012 we installed a 3.3 kW D.C. peak solar array on the south roof.
 Efficiency measures reduced our energy use by about 70% compared to a similar sized local home, so we only needed a modest size system to cover our energy needs.
 In April of 2014 I added two additional panels to bring the total system to 3.7 kW D.C.
 The system is expected to cover about 80% of our annual energy use.
-With a few more panels we could be a netZERO energy home, but our utility will not purchase any additional energy we produce, or credit us for excess at the end of the month.
+With a few more panels we could be a netZERO energy home, Our utility changed their policy in 2020 and now we can carry over monthly excess.
+We haven't had any energy cost since that change.
 Links: Installation Photos; Wiring Schematic; Real Time Production Data

 In 2006 we installed a Skystream 3.7 wind turbine manufactured by Southwest Windpower.
 The unit is rated at 2.4 kW peak.
 In our area the average annual wind speed is about 11 mph, which should produce about 250 kWh/month.
 Our unit had significantly reduced output due to adjacent tree turbulence.
 Our unit produced only about 20 kWh/month.
 The three most important items for a wind turbine - Location (strong wind area), Location (no obstructions), Location (tall tower).
 Informational flyer posted about our unit (pdf file).
 Note: We sold the Skystream in January of 2014 and added a few additional solar PV panels.